 Summer is slowly coming to an end.
 Many families are experiencing a mixture of feelings, both positive and negative.
 Some of the positives are excitement for a new school year, a desire for normalcy, and being ready for routine.
-Some of the negatives are continuing to worry about the impact of COVID-19 (Will it throw us for a loop?), getting kids back into a routine, pressure to finish summer projects and sadness or frustration that we didn’t accomplish all we planned for the summer.
+Some of the negatives are getting kids back into a routine, pressure to finish summer projects, and sadness or frustration that we didn’t accomplish all we planned for the summer.

 How To Start Planning